Rent safe and private dog parks hosted by locals

 Crate training can keep your puppy safe

-Peace of mind is important, and in the event of an emergency such as a house fire, crating your dog can ensure that they are easily located as you evacuate or are rescued by emergency personnel.
+In the event of an emergency such as a house fire or gas leak, crating your dog can ensure they are easily to locate as you evacuate or are rescued by emergency personnel.
+We know no one likes to think about these rare dangers, but flukes do happen.
+Kennel training can be one way to plan ahead.

 Crate training can be great for travel

 When traveling with your dog, the safest place for them is within a crate.
-Unrestrained pets can become projectiles in a car crash — and according to the American Automobile Association, only 16% of dog owners properly crate their dogs while traveling.
-This creates a huge risk in the case of an accident.
+Unrestrained pets can become projectiles in a car crash—and according to the American Automobile Association, only 16% of dog owners properly crate their dogs while traveling.
+This creates a huge risk in an accident.

-It is best to prepare your dog for these situations by building a positive association ahead of time so they are calm and happy during their ride!
+It is best to prepare your dog for these situations by building a positive association ahead of time.
+This way they your canine companion can feel calm and happy—whatever comes your way.

 Crate training can give your puppy a safe space

-Crate training is not only beneficial for your mental health, but also your young puppy’s.
-Introducing them to the crate in a positive manner can give them a safe retreat when they are experiencing anxiety from thunderstorms, fireworks, and other loud noises.
+Crate training is not only beneficial for your mental health—it's also great for your young puppy’s.
+Introducing your four-legged best friend to the crate in a positive manner can give them a safe retreat when they are experiencing anxiety from thunderstorms, fireworks, and other loud noises.

 Your pup can also experience anxiety from being left alone.
-Because departures can be emotional for dogs and humans alike, separation anxiety is a common complaint from pet owners — and careful crate training can be a partial remedy for separation anxiety, aiding in a long-term behavior modification plan.
+Because departures can be emotional for dogs and humans alike, separation anxiety is a common complaint from pet parents.
+Careful crate training can be a partial remedy for separation anxiety.
+Safe kennel spaces can help in long-term behavior modification plans.

 Beyond separation, a bustling household can also be stressful on older dogs.
-This is especially true if you have children.
+This is especially true if you have children or other pets.
 It's important to give your puppy their own space to retreat during a stressful situation!

-When your puppy has to go to the vet or the groomer, they will likely need to be crated — especially if your dog needs to stay overnight if they are sick or injured.
-Since vet visits and grooming can be stressful on their own, making sure the crate is a familiar and safe place, you can help your best friend feel comfortable and ease their mind.
+When your puppy has to go to the vet or the groomer, they will likely need to be crated—especially if your dog needs to stay overnight due to an injury or illness.

 Crates can also help with future training classes